 If a child is subject to a Care Order/Interim Care Order, and wants to be known by another first name, then no court order is needed, as the local authority can make the decision to change a child's first name by exercising their power to determine the extent to which the parents/guardians may meet their Parental Responsibility under s33(3)(b) Children Act 1989, provided they are satisfied it is necessary to do so in order to safeguard or promote the child's welfare.

 4. Naming Relinquished Babies

-In the event of a baby being Looked After who has been abandoned or where parents refuse to name the child, this responsibility falls on the Children and Young People's Department.
+In the event of a baby being Looked After having been abandoned, or where parents refuse to name the child, responsibility to name them will fall on the Children and Young People's Department.

-Research has shown that a child's name is extremely important for their sense of identity therefore where naming the baby is given to the department this should be given serious responsibility.
+Research has shown that a child's name is extremely important for their sense of identity therefore where responsibility for naming a baby is given to the department it should be taken very seriously.